telerik/blazor-docs/components/menu/icons.md

 You can see how to use the built-in icons in the [Font Icons]({%slug  general-information/font-icons%}) article.

 For a custom font icon, define the font and glyph in your `Icon` CSS class.

-The following example shows how to use an image from a URL, a class image, and the built-in font icons.

 >caption How to use icons in Telerik Menu